idenng0412/econ1626_ai-future-forecast/README.md

 | `main-chart.js` | Supporting JavaScript loaded by the essay. |
 | `README.md` | This file: project overview, navigation, publishing notes, and AI-tooling disclosure. |

-> Note: list every file your site actually loads.
-If you keep the hero video, add it here (and commit it to the repo) so the site does not depend on an external link.

 ## Essay structure